-YALSA in partnership with the Chief Officers of State Library Agencies (COSLA) is hosting a year-long National Forum on Transforming Teen Services Through Continuing Education from June 1, 2017 through May 31, 2018.
-This effort brings together state library agency (SLA) youth consultants with thought leaders in libraries, youth development, afterschool programming, professional development, and more.
-The Forum will leverage both in-person and virtual discussions, and will lead to the publication of a report outlining priorities in continuing education in teen services in public libraries.
+YALSA in partnership with the Chief Officers of State Library Agencies (COSLA) hosted a year-long National Forum on Transforming Teen Services Through Continuing Education from June 1, 2017 through May 31, 2018.
+This effort brought together state library agency (SLA) youth consultants with thought leaders in libraries, youth development, afterschool programming, professional development, and more.
+The Forum leveraged both in-person and virtual discussions, and led to the publication of a report outlining priorities in continuing education for library staff on the topic of serving teens.
 This project is supported by a grant from the Institute of Museum and Library Services (IMLS).
 Read the grant proposal (.pdf) and the initial press release.

 - In February and March 2018 YALSA hosted three virtual Town Halls to learn about the CE needs of library stafff.
 The events were recorded.

 - Recording of National Forum meeting Presentation on The Future of the Past.